manuelangladatort/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am interested in how humans experience the auditory world and the way in which such representations impact human behaviour and culture.
+I am a Postdoctoral Researcher in the [Computational Auditory Perception Group](https://www.aesthetics.mpg.de/en/research/research-group-computational-auditory-perception.html) at Max Planck Institute for Empirical Aesthetics.
+I am interested in how humans experience the auditory world and the impact of such representations on human behaviour and culture.
 To explore this, my research combines methods from different disciplines using massive online experiments, including high-resolution perceptual paradigms, cultural transmission chains in rhythm and singing modalities, cross-cultural research, and network science.